-Above picture: fuel filter removal on N2.14.
+Above picture: fuel filter removal on N3.21 - N3.30.

-- 1. Close the fuel butterfly (control) valve. - 2.
-Wipe up the holding filter bracket with a clean non lint cloth (N2.14). - 3.
-Put a plastic bag under the filter (A) to prevent spills on the engine (N2.10-14).

-- 4. Remove clamps on the ducts of the fuel filter (N2.10).
-Use a filter wrench tool to remove filter if seized (N2.14). - 5.
-Replace filter (N2.10).
+- 1. Close the fuel butterfly (control) valve.
+Wipe up the holding filter bracket with a clean non lint cloth. - 2.
+Remove the protective tank. - 3.
+Put a plastic bag over the filter A to prevent spills on the engine. - 4.
+Remove the fuel filter.
+Use a filter wrench tool if filter is seized. - 5.
 Check and clean the sealing surface of the filter bracket.
-Apply a thin film of fuel onto the seal (N2.14). - 6.
+Apply a thin film of fuel onto the seal. - 6.
 Screw the new filter by hand until the seal is flush with the matting surface.
-Thight up a further half turn (N2.14). - 7.
-Open the fuel butterfly (contol) valve and bleed the air in the fuel system by pumping on with the hand pump (B) until you feel a pressure in the pump.
+Thight up a further half turn. - 7.
+Open the fuel butterfly (contol) valve and bleed the air in the fuel system by pumping on with the hand pump B until you feel a pressure in the pump (you will feel a reverse force coming from the pump).